 RAN2 consider that the posSIBs can be different in different cells of the gNB, and leave it to RAN3 how to handle this in signalling.

-RAN2 acknowledge that the posSIBs can be different in different cell and is independent of the Area Scope discussion.
-RAN2 would like to further inform RAN3 that RAN2 have not defined a separate information area ID for positioning and hence the use case to have dedicated NRPPa signalling for area scope IE may not be required and existing mechanism to define area scope could be adequate.
-However, it is up to RAN3 to make the decision.
+RAN2 acknowledge that the posSIBs can be different in different cells of a gNB and are independent of the Area Scope discussion.
+RAN2 would like to further inform RAN3 that RAN2 have not defined a separate information area ID for positioning

 2. Actions: